-EOA launched the first of its 'Getting Started With Employee Ownership' online training modules.
+EOA launched another four 'Getting Started With Employee Ownership' online training modules during 2019/2020.

-The aim of the online training is to make it easier and more accessible for owners, founders and managers of SMEs and Start Ups to get started with employee ownership.
+The online training is now an invaluable resources for owners, founders and managers of SMEs and Start Ups wanting to get started with employee ownership.